Hybrid offices deliver what modern occupiers need. Here's why

 It’s a strange time for companies looking to optimize the best office for their occupiers.
 While space planners continue to work on COVID-era policies, the back-to-work conversation has largely been replaced by one focusing on hybrid workplaces.
 While COVID-19 is still a critical issue for workplaces everywhere, many occupiers are thinking now about what comes next.
 Landlords need to pay attention to their conclusions, because they inform the future of the world of office real estate.

+While occupiers are planning for the long term, they face a reality that is still heavily impacted by the outbreak.
 This puts planners in a tough spot, since they have to balance the needs of workers who in many cases want to come back to the office, with safety realities that make that difficult to achieve.
-In addition, there is also a challenge in that many traditional office activities will still be hard as we move into a post-COVID-19 world.
 Unless offices can make sure that a substantial majority of their occupiers are vaccinated, it may be difficult to jump too readily into celebrations that things are back to normal.

-The good news is, ensuring everyone is vaccinated is far from impossible.
+The good news is, ensuring everyone in the given property is vaccinated is far from impossible.
 Whether with a vaccine ID card or an advanced solution potentially built into a building operating system or tenant experience app, there are ways to ensure that building occupiers, even guests, don’t penetrate a building’s shield of protection.

 What is the best office?

 This leaves us with an important question.
 Given the post-COVID realities of office life, what is the best office?
 The answer is easy: whatever works best for its occupiers.